This tutorial will help you decide which BCIA certification is right for you in three steps:

 BCIA recognizes two levels of biofeedback experience: Entry-Level Certification and Certification by Prior Experience (CPE).

-Entry-Level Certification is intended for individuals who want to add biofeedback skills to their toolbox or the person with some basic training and experience in the field who has elected to follow the standards of education and training to gain board certification.
+Entry-Level Certification is intended for individuals who want to add biofeedback and/or neurofeedback skills to their toolbox or the person with some basic training and experience in the field who has elected to follow the standards of education and training to gain board certification.

 Certification by Prior Experience (CPE) is reserved for a select group of licensed professionals who can demonstrate extensive education and experience and have been leaders through their various contributions to the field.
 We recognize that these professionals have training that goes beyond entry level and should be expected to fulfill requirements that go far beyond our traditional certification process.

-The requirements for Biofeedback are:
+The requirements are:

 How to Navigate Through This Menu